Laws, Regulations, and Annotations

 (C) A "retailer engaged in business in this state," as defined by Revenue and Taxation Code section 6203, that is a member of the same commonly controlled group, as defined in Revenue and Taxation Code section 25105, or that is a member of the same combined reporting group, as defined in paragraph (3) of subdivision (b) of section 25106.5 of title 18 of the California Code of Regulations, as an entity described in subparagraph (A) or (B).

-(6) "Identifying Information" means information the Department deems necessary to specifically identify a person registering for a Prepaid MTS Account.
-Such information includes, but is not limited to, the person's name, the person's type (e.g., individual, partnership, limited liability company, corporation, etc.), the person's federal Taxpayer Identification Number, and may also include, but is not limited to, the person's driver's license number or other government-issued identification card number or entity number issued by the California Secretary of State.
+(6) "Identifying Information" means information the Department deems necessary to specifically identify a person registering with the Department under Regulation 2437 or this regulation.
+Such information includes, but is not limited to, the person's name, the person's type (e.g., individual, partnership, limited liability company, corporation, etc.), and the person's federal Employer Identification Number, and may also include, but is not limited to, the person's driver's license number or other government-issued identification card number or entity number issued by the California Secretary of State.

 (7) "In This State" means within the exterior limits of the State of California and includes all territory within those limits owned by or ceded to the United States of America.

-(8) "Local Charge" or "Local Charges" means the utility user taxes as described in Revenue and Taxation Code section 42102, and charges for access to communication services or to local "911" emergency telephone systems, as described in Revenue and Taxation Code section 42102.5, the collection of which are subject to the provisions of the Local Prepaid Mobile Telephony Services Collection Act (commencing with Revenue and Taxation Code section 42100).
+(8) "Local Charge" or "Local Charges" means the utility user taxes on the consumption of prepaid MTS, as described in Revenue and Taxation Code section 42102, and charges that apply to prepaid MTS for access to communication services or to local "911" emergency telephone systems, as described in Revenue and Taxation Code section 42102.5.

 (9) "Local Jurisdiction" or "Local Agency" means a city, county, or city and county, which includes a charter city, county, or city and county.